 Imagine having a 4K camera in your pocket with a built-in stabilizer and tracking autofocus, and then buy the DJI Pocket 2.
 This is the perfect camera for hikers, travel vloggers on an adventure, or just covering live events.
 Its 64MP camera and 1/1.7 inch sensor capture your experiences in beautiful detail, even in low light.

 Not sure how to pose for the camera?
 The built-in Glamour Effects will help you achieve the perfect selfie and angle every time.
 This model boasts four microphones, delivering sound from multiple directions.
 You can easily control which mics are used, perfecting the sound for your needs.
-If you need to fine tunes, the Audio Zoom and Soundtrack features can help focus the sound where you want it.
+If you need to fine tune, the Audio Zoom and Soundtrack features can help focus the sound where you want it.
 There’s even built-in wind noise reduction.

 With 3-axis stabilization from its built-in gimble, you’ll always get a smooth image, even if you’re shooting on a hike or moving quickly.
 Even just using the camera to shoot photos is a joy, with the gimble-reducing shake for extra sharp pictures.
 That’s extra handy when you’re looking to take featured images for a YouTube video.